Joseph-Mutua/ts/README.md

   - **Type Annotations:** Code added to tell TypeScript what type of value a variable will refer to
   - **Type Inference:** TS tries to figure out what type of value a variable refers to.
 If declaration and initialization are on the same line, TS will figure out the type annotation automatically.

-## When To Use
+## When To Use:
 ### Annotations
-1. wehn we declare a variable on one line then initialize it later
+1. When we declare a variable on one line then initialize it later
 2. When we want a variable to have a type that can't be inferred
 3. When a function returns the "any" type and we need to clarify the value

+### Inference
+Always!

 ## Annotations around Functions
 **Type Annotations for functions:** Code we add to tell TS what type of arguments a function will receive and what type of values it will return